 We think investment in childcare should be seen as part and parcel of investing in infrastructure – it helps life chances, employment and the economy.
 We particularly believe that government support for childcare costs should be targeted at those most in need, particularly those on low incomes.

 Finally, the role of childcare should be considered more broadly, including how it can support parents in training, transitioning into work and in insecure work.

 We want to see more affordable and flexible childcare for single – and couple – parents.
 In particular, we hope for:

-- Support for the up-front costs of childcare – a deposit guarantee, where local or national government covers repayable deposits to hold a childcare place before entering work, would help parents who are locked out of work by up-front costs before their first pay cheque arrives
+- Support for the up-front costs of childcare without the Flexible Support Fund – which due to Departmental Pressures, can create perverse incentives to discourage people from accessing the fund (iv).
+A deposit guarantee, where local or national government covers repayable deposits to hold a childcare place before entering work, would help parents who are locked out of work by up-front costs before their first pay cheque arrives

-- Extension of free childcare support to those who need it most – the government can shift eligibility criteria for its flagship 30 hours’ free childcare for three and four year olds, to ensure those in education and training and part-time work are covered.
+- Extension of free childcare support to those who need it most – the government can shift eligibility criteria for its flagship 30 hours’ free childcare for three and four year olds, to ensure those in education and training, part-time work and/or mini-jobs are covered

 - An improvement in the availability of accessible, wraparound childcare that works for working single parents

 i.
 Department for Education (2018) Childcare and early years survey of parents in England: 2018.